-The vehicle may be re-certified to its original Brake Code Mass using an alternative friction material provided no other alterations or modifications are made.
-This requires the original brake coding to be re-confirmed with the new friction material by an HVEK certifier trained or experienced with previous brake coding (NZHVBC) using a Waka Kotahi approved Brake Calculator.
-Brake torque data, meeting the requirements of the HVBR must be used for the calculation and an LT400 issued confirming compliance with the Code.
+The vehicle may be re-certified to its original brake code mass using an alternative friction material provided no other alterations or modifications are made.
+This requires the original brake coding to be re-confirmed with the new friction material by an HVEK certifier trained or experienced with previous brake coding (HVEB) using the NZTA Brake Calculator.
+Brake Torque data, meeting the requirements of HVBR must be used for the calculation and an LT400 issued confirming compliance with the code.

-Note: vehicles that were brake-coded to any of the earlier versions of the Brake Code (including the Interim Performance Specification for Heavy Vehicle Braking, and the Heavy Vehicle Braking Specification of 6 December 1988) that are modified, must meet the requirements of the HVBR.
+Note: vehicles that were brake-coded to any of the earlier iterations of the Brake Code (including the Interim Performance Specification for Heavy Vehicle Braking and the Heavy Vehicle Braking Specification of 6 December 1988) that are modified, must meet the requirements of the HVBR.

 - A brake-coded heavy vehicle that has had its braking system modified, even if its compliance curves remain within the braking rate and adhesion utilisation requirements of the Brake Code.
 The resultant vehicle is outside its original Brake Code certification and must be re-certified to Schedule 5 and issued an LT400. - An air-operated spring parking brake that has been retrofitted to a vehicle to replace a wind-on parking brake must be certified by an HVEK.

-Note: provided the retrofitted spring brake chamber provides the same service brake performance as the original and no other modification is made to the service brake, compliance to Schedule 5 is not required.
+Note: provided the replacement spring brake chamber has the same service brake performance as the original and no other modification is made to the service brake, compliance to Schedule 5 is not required.